CodeIgniter-Chinese/codeigniter4-user-guide/source/models/model.rst

 	$userModel->delete(12);

-If the model's $useSoftDeletes value is true, this will update the row to set 'deleted = 1'.
+If the model's $useSoftDeletes value is true, this will update the row to set ``deleted_at`` to the current date and time.
 You can force a permanent delete by setting the second parameter as true.

 An array of primary keys can be passed in as the first parameter to delete multiple records at once::